• Skip to primary navigation

 • Extra Virgin Olive oil - Use to cook the garlic bulbs.

-• Garlic bulbs - Provide the classic flavor that is not overpowering.
+• Garlic bulbs - Provide the quintessential garlic flavor that is not overpowering.

-• Half and Half - Provides extra creaminess and richness to the mashed potatoes.
+• Heavy cream - Provides extra creaminess and richness to the mashed potatoes.

-• Grated Parmesan - Grated parmesan or parmigiano-Reggiano will add a yummy cheesiness and taste delicious when combined with the other ingredients.
+• Grated Parmigiano-Reggiano - Grated parmesan or parmigiano-Reggiano will add a yummy cheesiness and taste delicious when combined with the other ingredients.

 • Butter - Essential to making the mashed potatoes creamy and rich.
 We recommend using European butter like Kerry Gold because it has a higher fat content and is richer than American butter.